Proc#=== + Symbol#to_proc = A Near Miss

 Aimred is a specialist Ruby and Ruby on Rails development house and consultancy based in Cape Town, South Africa.

-We provide Ruby and Ruby on Rails development, consulting and training services to all enterprise levels.
-If you want to find out how we can help your company, contact us at info@aimred.com.
+We provide Ruby and Ruby on Rails development, consulting and training services to businesses and organisations of all sizes.
+If you want to find out how we can help you, contact us at info@aimred.com.

 Recent Posts